 It’s convenient and helps you to confirm everything and ask questions on the spot instead of having to wait for an email.

 Geographically, Mexico is part of North America, but culturally, it’s a Latin American country.
-While smaller, more rural places in Mexico are more tranquillo (or calm), bigger cities can be loud, whether it’s weekend or weekday.
+While smaller, more rural places in Mexico are more tranquillo (calm), bigger cities can be loud.

 Let’s say you book a hotel in Playa Del Carmen on La Quinta Avenida.
 Don’t expect things to quiet down at 9 p.m.
-If you stay in the center of action, be prepared for a lot of hustle and bustle outside your hotel and consider bringing your ear plugs unless you don’t care about all the noise.
+If you stay in the center of action, be prepared for a lot of hustle and bustle outside your hotel well into the night and bring your ear plugs unless you can sleep with the noise.

-Mexico has several big days that are important to know to better understand this country.
+Mexico has several big days that are important to know to better plan your trip.
 Mexican people take pride in these holidays and spend with their friends and family to celebrate these special dates.
+Some businesses might also be closed during these days.

 - Day of the Dead – November 1-2